mynameisrufus/duhs/README.md

-# Direct Upper House (DRAFT)
+# Direct Upper House system (DRAFT)

-The Direct Upper House system places the voting citizens as the upper house.
+The Direct Upper House system places the voting citizens as the [upper house][upperhouse].
 Under the Direct Upper House system any existing form of upper house is replaced by the Direct Upper House.
 If the existing system does not have an upper house then Direct Upper House system will be implemented.